Nogales, Arizona Uses Accela Civic Cloud to create “One Stop Shop” for Planning and Permitting

 Border community leverages Accela Automation to streamline process and reduce infrastructure

 Nogales is the county seat of Santa Cruz County, Arizona.
 Due to its proximity to the border and its four major ports of entry, Nogales funnels approximately $26 billion worth of international trade into the United States each year.
 The fresh produce, manufactured goods and cattle from Mexico helps support thousands of jobs and the overall economies in both the American and Mexican cities of Nogales.

 Hector Tapia is the Assistant Public Works Director for Nogales and is working to revitalize the downtown community while improving the Department’s workflow.

-Nogales has been live with Accela Automation since November.
+Nogales has been live with Accela Automation since November 2012.
 Tapia says that the goal of Nogales is to be a “One Stop Shop” for development plan review and permitting process.
-By using Accela’s Civic Cloud, they can address customer concerns, correct inefficiencies in the overall workflow, and provide the development community and citizens access to permit status and development information where and when they want it.
+By using Accela’s Civic Cloud, they can address customer concerns, correct inefficiencies in the overall workflow

 Tapia was familiar with Accela Automation and its features, which were being used to improve government workflow in a neighboring Arizona city.
 As a small city with limited budget resources but a very active port of entry and strong trade relationships with Mexico, Accela’s Civic Cloud was an ideal solution because it eliminated the need for purchasing new computer hardware, software and servers and allowed the agency to purchase only the licenses necessary to improve the office workflow.